Chaoses-Ib/ComputerSoftware/Software Engineering/UML/Use Case Diagram.md

 ## Use cases
 ![](images/use-cases.png)

 A use case is usually represented as an ellipse.
-The name of the use case is speciﬁed directly in or directly beneath the ellipse.
+The name of the use case is specified directly in or directly beneath the ellipse.
 Alternatively, a use case can be represented by a rectangle that contains the name of the use case in the center and a small ellipse in the top right-hand corner.

 ![](images/use-cases-grouped.png)

 The set of all use cases together describes the functionality that a software system provides.
 The use cases are generally grouped within a rectangle.

 ## Actors
-Actors do not represent a speciﬁc user—they represent **roles** that users adopt.
-Speciﬁc users can adopt and set aside multiple roles simultaneously.
+Actors do not represent a specific user—they represent **roles** that users adopt.
+Specific users can adopt and set aside multiple roles simultaneously.

 ![](images/actors.png)

 In the use case diagram, actors always interact with the system in the context of their use cases, that is, the use cases with which they are associated.
-Actors are represented by stick ﬁgures, rectangles (containing the additional information `«actor»`), or by a freely deﬁnable symbol.
+Actors are represented by stick figures, rectangles (containing the additional information `«actor»`), or by a freely definable symbol.

 An actor interacts with the system by using the system as an **active actor**, meaning that the actor initiates the execution of use cases; alternatively, the interaction involves the actor being used by the system, meaning that the actor is a **passive actor** providing functionality for the execution of use cases.

 Furthermore, use case diagrams can also contain both primary and secondary actors.
-A **primary actor** takes an actual beneﬁt from the execution of the use case, whereas the the **secondary actor** receives no direct beneﬁt from the execution of the use case.
+A **primary actor** takes an actual benefit from the execution of the use case, whereas the the **secondary actor** receives no direct benefit from the execution of the use case.

 ## Associations
 ![](images/associations.png)

-An actor is connected with the use cases via **associations** which express that the actor communicates with the system and uses a certain functionality. **Multiplicities** may be speciﬁed for the association ends.
+An actor is connected with the use cases via **associations** which express that the actor communicates with the system and uses a certain functionality. **Multiplicities** may be specified for the association ends.

 ## Relationships between actors